TEF

 Functional Allocation Inconsistency

-Identifying where a company's characterisation of group functions before Indian customs or tax authorities appears inconsistent with the same group's public descriptions of its own structure and entity roles.
+Identifying where a corporate body's characterisation of group functions before Indian regulatory authorities appears inconsistent with the same group's public descriptions of its own structure and entity roles.

 Core Programme